-Looking ahead to 2020 and beyond, market research analysts have identified five influential trends that are expected to reshape the beauty market.
+The beauty and personal care market is expected to rebound as industry players adapt to a "new normal," and e-commerce and digitalization play an increasingly important role.
+Looking ahead, market research analysts have identified five influential trends that are expected to reshape the beauty market.

 1. A Different Perception of Premium